mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

       ```
   * Add the name of the kubernetes cluster
     * `cluster_name: sandbox-name`
-* For production deplopyments edit the `cluster.yml`, according to this [RKE Cluster Hardening Guide](https://github.com/mosip/k8s-infra/blob/v1.2.0.1-B1/docs/rke-cluster-hardening.md).
+* For production deployments edit the `cluster.yml`, according to this [RKE Cluster Hardening Guide](https://github.com/mosip/k8s-infra/blob/v1.2.0.1-B1/docs/rke-cluster-hardening.md).
 *   Setup up the cluster:

     *   Once `cluster.yml` is ready, you can bring up the kubernetes cluster using simple command.